kcnt-deprecated/documents/development/README.md

 ## Notes

-This website should be host in kcnt.info via netlify.
+This website should be host in kcnt.info via Netlify.
 Including `admin@kcnt.info` as **admin user** and `support@kcnt.info` as **support user**

 My primary email should be `iam@kamontat.net`